satyabratapattanaik/Power-BI_Blinkit_Analysis/README.md

 11. Insights Generations

 **1. Business Requirement**
-To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualisations in Power BI.
+To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimisation using various KPIs and visualisations in Power BI.